Keisuke Honda: Personal life

 Coming from a sporting family, Keisuke Honda's older brother was also a footballer.
 Honda's great-uncle Daisaburo was a canoeist who represented Japan in C-2 1000 metres event at the 1964 Tokyo Olympics.
 Keisuke Honda's cousin is Tamon Honda, a professional wrestler and former Olympic wrestler, who participated in three Olympic Games in freestyle wrestling in 100 kg at the 1984, 1988 Games, and in 130 kg at the 1992 showpiece, and is also a former tag team champion, winning the All Asia Tag Team Championship and GHC Tag Team Championship.

 He married Misako, whom he knew since high school.
 Honda has three children.

 Honda is co-founder and general partner of investment firm X&KSK, which raised $98 million in January 2025 to invest in AI and tech startups.

+Political views

+Honda has sporadically drawn the public attention for his controversial remarks on political issues.